<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 How can I increase my savings fast?

-The fastest way to give your savings a boost (which will keep you motivated to save more) are these four strategies:
+The fastest way to give your savings a boost (which will keep you motivated to save more) is these four strategies:

 1. Get a High-Yield Savings Account: How to increase savings account interest rate?
 Switch your savings account to the bank that offers the highest possible interest rate you can get.
 Hint: this will likely be through an online bank, which can offer higher interest rates since they don't have as many overhead costs to pay out.
 I did this several years ago, and to date, this has increased our savings account by earning us twice as much in interest as what our traditional brick-and-mortar bank.